awsdocs/amazon-emr-release-guide/doc_source/emr-hudi-work-with-dataset.md

 You can also hard delete data by setting `OPERATION_OPT_KEY `to `DELETE_OPERATION_OPT_VAL` to remove all records in the dataset you submit\.
 For instructions on performing soft deletes, and for more information about deleting data stored in Hudi tables, see [Deletes](https://hudi.apache.org/docs/writing_data.html#deletes) in the Apache Hudi documentation\.

-## Read from a Hudi Dataset<a name="emr-hudi-read-dataset"></a>
+## Read from a Hudi dataset<a name="emr-hudi-read-dataset"></a>

 To retrieve data at the present point in time, Hudi performs snapshot queries by default\.
-Following is an example of querying the dataset written to S3 in [Write to a Hudi Dataset](#emr-hudi-dataframe)\.
+Following is an example of querying the dataset written to S3 in [Write to a Hudi dataset](#emr-hudi-dataframe)\.
 Replace *s3://mybucket/myhudidataset* with your table path, and add wildcard asterisks for each partition level, *plus one additional asterisk*\.
 In this example, there is one partition level, so we've added two wildcard symbols\.

 ------
 #### [ Scala ]